pfgithub/spacechan/about.discord.md

 **usage**
 Edit a channel name and SpaceChan will automatically replace the dashes with spaces.

+Ping @SpaceChan to convert all dashes to spaces in all channels.

 **disabling**
 To disable for a specific channel, edit that channel's settings and make it so SpaceChan does not have permission to Manage or Send Messages in that channel.
 [Screenshot](https://i.imgur.com/QTaqd77.png)